 Re-use your water

 Water is a precious resource and you need to be responsible in terms of how you use it.
 Don’t just let it disappear down the drain once you have had a shower.
-Install grey water systems to harvest this water and to pump it onto the lawn or the garden.
+Install grey water systems to harvest this water and to pump it using any industrial pumps onto the lawn or the garden.
 It is perfectly good enough to water vegetables or trees and it will go a long way towards lowering your water bill.